 Note: These are just a few initial questions but this helps set the stage around developing a SharePoint 2019 roadmap and implementation strategy that is forward thinking and addresses possible future needs.

 To learn more about EPC Group’s Business Intelligence Consulting Services and Solutions, visit our Business Intelligence offerings page.

 OFFICE 365 ROADMAP ENVISIONING: IT’S A TEAM EFFORT

 To kick off the Office 365 roadmap and/or SharePoint development implementation, your goal should be to get as many stakeholders from within your organization as involved as possible.
 This is especially true for the envisioning and requirements gathering sessions that take place.

 Inevitably, there will be differing opinions from project team members on things such as the overall site structure, taxonomy, hierarchy, and even the security model around permissions strategies.

-Identifying staff members who are excited about technology and are willing to be a SharePoint Power Users will provide a return on investment (ROI) in three or four major areas and the development of a Power User strategy is critical to the long-term success of your SharePoint 2016 and/or Office 365 implementation.
-Power Users should be given initial training and SharePoint 2016 introductory materials very early on in a SharePoint initiative.
+Identifying staff members who are excited about technology and are willing to be SharePoint Power Users will provide a return on investment (ROI) in three or four major areas and the development of a Power User strategy is critical to the long-term success of your SharePoint 2019 and/or Office 365 implementation.
+Power Users should be given initial training and SharePoint 2019 introductory materials very early on in a SharePoint initiative.

-From the very beginning of a SharePoint 2016 initiative, a large amount of SharePoint specific technical terms will be used and with the wide array of team members from different departments attending specific meetings, so setting up a SharePoint 2016 introductory training site is extremely valuable.
+From the very beginning of a SharePoint 2019 initiative, a large amount of SharePoint specific technical terms will be used and with the wide array of team members from different departments attending specific meetings, it is extremely important to set up a SharePoint 2019 introductory training site.

-To learn more about EPC Group’s SharePoint Consulting Services and Solutions, visit EPC Group's SharePoint Consulting offerings page.
+To learn more about EPC Group’s SharePoint Consulting Services and Solutions, visit our SharePoint Consulting offerings page.